 Medical Editor: John P. Cunha, DO, FACOEP

 Duagen (dutasteride) is a 5-alpha reductase inhibitor used to treat symptomatic benign prostatic hyperplasia (BPH) in men with an enlarged prostate gland.
-This medication may be available in generic form.
-Common side effects include impotence, decreased libido, difficulty ejaculating, and enlargement of breast tissue.
+Duagen may be available in generic form.
+Common side effects of Duagen include:

 The recommended dose of Duagen is 1 capsule (0.5 mg) taken orally once a day.
 Duagen may interact with conivaptan, imatinib, isoniazid, antibiotics, antifungals, antidepressants, heart or blood pressure medications, or HIV/AIDS medicines.
 Tell your doctor all medications and supplements you use.
 Duagen is not intended for use in women, therefore it is unlikely to be used during pregnancy or while breastfeeding; consult your doctor.